The influence of Aramaic on ancient Hebrew typography.

 As shown throughout this blog, the Hebrew language was heavily influenced, and almost overtaken by Aramaic.
 In the first century, only in the southern reaches of Israel did the Jewish the population continue to speak in Hebrew (with a few exceptions of course).

 This influence is greatly shown in the shift in typography.
 Although Hebrew was retained in religious texts, the handwriting was changed from ancient Hebrew to an Aramaic style.
-Not only was the script changed but it also became the formally instituted one.
-The ancient Hebrew calligraphy was later reserved for the Samaritans and their texts, whom they greatly disliked.
+Not only was the script changed but Aramaic typography also became the formally instituted one.
+The ancient Hebrew calligraphy was later reserved for the Samaritans and their texts, whom the Jewish peoples historically greatly disliked.

-The above image demonstrates the influence of Aramaic on the Hebrew writing system.
-The verse is a portion of Deuteronomy 31:24.
+The above image was created to demonstrates the influence of Aramaic on the Hebrew writing system.
+The verse is a portion of Deuteronomy 31:24 with paleo-Hebrew, Dead Sea Scroll, and the later Aleppo Codex typographic examples.

 The Israelites around King David’s time used paleo-Hebrew as its writing system.
 The sample here is from the Samaritan Pentetauch which has traditionally maintained the paleo-Hebrew script even until today.1

 This Dead Sea Scroll example comes from a fragment.2 It is written in Aramaic script but has a distinct Judaic influence.
 Some call it the Jewish Script, while others call it the Square Script.
+The Dead Sea Scrolls span a long time period and have different stylizations.
+This selection is an example of where the Aramaic influence on typography was evolving and becoming dominant.
 The image has been colourized by me from the black and white original for aesthetic purposes.

 This sample is from the Aleppo Codex (10th century AD, copied in Tiberius, Israel).3 Before the discovery of the Dead Sea Scrolls, this was one of the oldest Biblical Hebrew texts available.
 This style and period is called the Masoretic text.
 It is an advancement of the earlier Aramaic influenced Jewish Script.
 This has become the standard Hebrew religious script in use today.